isolated-tech/vault/Vercel’s AI UI Elements.md

 ![[CleanShot 2025-11-17 at 01.19.06@2x.png|400]]

-You can now input text into the text area, which will render your message in the messages UI.
+You can now input text into the text area, rendering your message.
-But, at this stage, you will not get a response from the LLM.
+But, you will not get a response from the LLM.

+## AI SDK